MonicaGu/NCCLOverlap/README.md

 export LD_LIBRARY_PATH=/path/to/libnccl.so.2:$LD_LIBRARY_PATH
 ```

-Then, Run the following two commands on the same server with at least 2 GPUs at the same time:
+Then, Run the following two commands on the same server with at least 2 GPUs at the same time [in `test`]:

 ```bash
 ./cudnn_conv 0 127.0.0.1 <port>